Parks & Recreation

 Coleman Park offers numerous facilities and activity areas for our community and the general public.

-Your journey through our park begins on a concrete 2.5 mile walking trail which circles the lake, takes you past two breathtaking waterfalls, over three bridges, through a tunnel, and finally connects you to the soccer and baseball fields.
+Your journey through the park begins on a concrete 2.5 mile walking trail which circles the lake, takes you past two breathtaking waterfalls, over three bridges, through a tunnel, and finally connects you to the soccer and baseball fields.
 The park has numerous recreational and sporting facilities, consisting of 7 soccer fields, 3 baseball fields, 3 softball fields, 2 tennis courts, a Disc Golf Course, a fishing pier, several picnic areas (equipped with charcoal grills and tables), a playground area, a 1/3 mile nature trail, and 2 concession stands located in the soccer and baseball areas.

 The generous donation of land by John, Wayne, and Diana Lanier, along with 166 acres of city-owned land, made the Coleman project a possibility.
 The park, composed of approximately 186 acres, is located right off of Interstate-30 within the city limits.
 Events at Coleman Park include:

 - Hopkins County Girls Softball Association - Dixie Softball 14U State Tournament

 - USFA - USFA Fast Pitch Softball (2)